mic0des/mcp-security-workshop/README.md

 A self-serve checklist for students attending the Hardening MCP Servers workshop.
 Go top to bottom; tick each box as you complete it.
 You should be done in **under 30 minutes** if your machine already has a recent Python and a working terminal.

-Total: 8 steps.
-The workshop itself is not about installing MCP servers — once you finish Step 6 you can close the terminal and walk in cold on workshop day.
+Total: 7 steps.
+The workshop itself is not about installing MCP servers.
+Once you finish Step 5 you can be confident that you're ready on workshop day.

 ---